mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 A simple flat tables does not aggregate metrics; it simply displays individual detail level rows of the columns selected, limited by dashboard filters.

-switching to a crosstab results in reccomender choosing a pivot style table based on fields selected and order added, with horizontal and vertical groupings, along row and column headers with calculated values populated throughout crosstab for people who want to display data in summarized way, for people who leave detail level data available in their dashboard design table for detail level transactional data, certain set of columns in a certain order, details no grouping or summarization, only limited by filters options for sorting , options for hidden fields for dynamic highlighting, across a row based off of a value in that row, may involve a value that would prefer to not be shown but
+Switching to a crosstab results in the reccomender choosing a pivot style table based on fields selected and the order they were added, with horizontal and vertical groupings along row and column headers, with calculated values populated throughout.

+crosstab for people who want to display data in summarized way, for people who leave detail level data available in their dashboard design table for detail level transactional data, certain set of columns in a certain order, details no grouping or summarization, only limited by filters options for sorting , options for hidden fields for dynamic highlighting, across a row based off of a value in that row, may involve a value that would prefer to not be shown but